GWC-DCMB/curriculum-notebooks/paper/paper.md

 ## Learning Objectives

-Our learning objectives are:
+The learning objectives of this curriculum are:

-1. Understand fundamental concepts and best practices in coding.
+1. Write code in Python with correct syntax and following best practices.
+2. Implement fundamental programming concepts when presented with a programmatic problem set.
-2. Apply data analysis to real world data to answer scientific questions.
+3. Apply data analysis to real world data to answer scientific questions.
-3. Create informative summary statistics and data visualizations in Python.
+4. Create informative summary statistics and data visualizations in Python.

-These skills provide a solid foundation for basic data analysis in Python and participation in our program exposes students to the many ways coding and data science can be used to make large impacts across many disciplines.
+These skills provide a solid foundation for basic data analysis in Python.
+Participation in our program exposes students to the many ways coding and data science can is impactful across many disciplines.

 ## Course Content